 Another potential negative consequence of conducting traditional reclamation practices to correct deficiencies is weed invasion.
 Heavy equipment and vehicles that access the site to conduct reclamation work can be vectors for weed seeds and propagules.
 As previously discussed in Section 4.4.1.3, there are several potential negative outcomes of weed invasion.
 At newly disturbed sites, the primary concern is that weeds may establish before desirable native forb, shrub and tree seedlings and as a result out-compete, suppress and exclude their establishment.
 As noted earlier, desirable vegetation is more susceptible to weed invasion in its juvenile state due to height and root system development, and weeds would likely have the competitive advantage, particularly if they are able to occupy a large area and achieve taller canopies than desirable vegetation (Small et al., 2018).
-The potential for weeds is compounded at newly disturbed sites by the removal of vegetation and disturbance to soil which eliminates the competitive pressure exerted by existing vegetation and creates an open seed bed for weed remained viable have the opportunity to germinate, establish and spread.
+The potential for weeds is compounded at newly disturbed sites by the removal of vegetation and disturbance to soil which eliminates the competitive pressure exerted by existing vegetation and creates an open seed bed for weed establishment.
+Weed seeds that are present in the seed bank from prior disturbances and that have remained viable have the opportunity to germinate, establish and spread.
 Growth and spread of rhizomatous weed species that are present on site may be stimulated by soil disturbance through fragmentation and re-sprouting of rhizomes.